Tim

 Chest Compressions

-Depth (5-6cm in an adult, 1/3rd of the depth of the chest in a child)
+Push down 5-6cm in an adult, or 1/3rd of the depth of the chest in a child

+Doing chest compressions is tiring.
 If possible, change the person doing chest compressions at least every 2 minutes to maintain quality.
-Minimise any interruption to compressions by swapping when the AED is analysing or when someone else is doing ventilations.
+Minimise any interruption to compressions by swapping when using the defibrillator, or when doing ventilations.

 If you're doing chest compressions, count out loud so that you and anyone else present know how many have been given.
 This will help minimise the interruption when ventilating the patient.
 Don't worry if you lose count, just guess where you are and carry on.